 Boolean value that when present enables ARP termination on this bridge.
 When enabled, TNSR will terminate and respond to ARP requests on the bridge.
 Disabled by default.

 Boolean value that when present enables Layer 2 flooding.
-Enabled by default.
 When TNSR cannot locate the interface where a request should be directed on the bridge, it is flooded to all ports.

 Boolean value that when present enables Layer 2 unicast forwarding.
-Enabled by default.
 Allows unicast traffic to be forwarded across the bridge.

 - mac-age <minutes>